CHIPAsia/chip-for-gravity-forms/readme.txt

 = Does refund initiated through WordPress Dashboard instant? =

 Refund made through WordPress Dashboard is still subject to CHIP refund policy.
 Having refund successful message in dashboard only indicates that CHIP API has been called for the refund process.

+= Why post creation is not delayed after installing Gravity Forms Advanced Post Creation plugin? =

+This plugin is not compatible to use together with [Gravity Forms Advanced Post Creation plugin](https://www.gravityforms.com/add-ons/advanced-post-creation/).

 == Links ==